gift-surg/GiftCloudUploader/README.md

 GIFT-Cloud Server extends the [XNAT][xnat] system developed by Harvard University / Howard Hughes Medical Institute (HHMI) / Washington University.

+ * GIFT-Cloud and XNAT are not certified for clinical use.

 Citation
 ----------

 If you use this software, please cite this paper:[Tom Doel et al., GIFT-Cloud: A data sharing and collaboration platform for medical imaging research.
-Computer Methods and Programs in Biomedicine, Volume 139, February 2017, Pages 181–190.][citation].
+Computer Methods and Programs in Biomedicine, Volume 139, February 2017, Pages 181–190][citation].

- * GIFT-Cloud and XNAT are not certified for clinical use.

 Software links